hackclub/hackclub/workshops/platformer/README.md

 Here, we're checking if any sprites within the Group overlap with the player.
 If that does happen, then we stop moving the player downwards, and stabilize the player at ground-level.

+Let's make sure to back up our project by committing it with git now that we've got a start to our project .

+- `git add -A`
+- `git commit -m "Create a platformer game"`
+- `git push`

+Don't forget you'll need to input your username and password (hidden).

 ## Part IV: Adding Obstacles

 ### Generating Obstacles